 I have an even more detailed list of the semiconductor manufacture from an 800 page Semiconductor Manufacturing textbook if you want to know more.

-There may be multiple “collapses” down to undershoot (the point when things are so bad there are fewer people alive than could be).
+There may be multiple “collapses” before stability returns to the pre-fossil fuel population of 1 billion.
 At that point, everything we take for granted will be rusted, crumbling, or broken apart — all the the roads, bridges, skyscrapers, dams, pipelines, electric grid, drilling and mining equipment, cars, trucks, and so on.

 I don’t see how we could ever recover from that, ever build anything sophisticated enough to read the terabytes of information stored on any remaining computers.